-Over the four years INASP and Politics & Ideas have been improving knowledge to policy systems, we have heard a great deal about the complexity public agencies operate in.
-Seeing the need for new approaches to address this complexity, we developed the ‘Context Matters’ framework.
-The framework summarizes key organizational factors influencing how government agencies use or don’t use knowledge.
+Over the four years in which INASP and Politics & Ideas have been improving knowledge to policy systems, we have heard a great deal about the complex context within which public agencies operate.
+Recognizing the need for new approaches to address this complexity, we developed the ‘Context Matters’ framework.
+The framework summarizes key organizational factors influencing how government agencies use – or don’t use – knowledge.
 This year, we are ready to apply it as a new diagnostic tool to improve the use of knowledge in policy within a government agency.
 We will use the tool to:

 Finding a government agency open to a new approach